Ghana Airways: Towards its demise

 In December 2008, the government released some $2.25 million to the liquidator to pay the final instalment in severance claims to ex-employees of Ghana Airways.
 This tranche brought the total amount paid out to Ghanaian employees of the airline to some $7.8 million.
 The Nigerian National Union of Air Transport Employees decried the payouts, claiming that Nigerian employees of the airline had only received 14% of their entitlements, whilst Ghanaian employees received their full entitlements.
 The Union also claimed that funds from the Lagos office of the airline were used to fund the office of the Ghanaian High Commission in Abuja.

 Restart

 In 2020, the Government of Ghana announced an MoU with EgyptAir to restart Ghana Airways.
 The airline will rehire former Ghana Airways staff and take delivery of 3 Boeing 787 Dreamliners.
-Dr. Charles Wereko-Brobbey was appointed as the Chairman of the new airline, while technical support will be provided by Egyptair and Boeing.
+Dr. Charles Wereko-Brobbey was appointed as the chairman of the new airline, while technical support will be provided by Egyptair and Boeing.
+In 2025, TAP Air Portugal was announced as the new strategic partner for the relaunch of Ghana Airways.